 What do you do outside of your work?

 I’ve got a young family and a lovely wife.
 Our three kids keep us fairly busy.
 We love travelling and we are lucky that our kids are good travellers.
-We’re very involved at our kids’ school–I joined the school board about 3 years ago.
+We’re very involved at our kids’ school–I was on the school board from 2011 to 2018.
 My wife and I enjoy working with charities.
-GeersSullivan is heavily involved in charities, in particular Ronald McDonald House (RMHC).
+GeersSullivan is heavily involved in charities, in particular Ronald McDonald House Western Australia (RMHCWA).
 I was on the W.A.
-RMHC Ball Committee as Treasurer for 10 years and just this year I’ve been appointed to the board of Ronald McDonald House in Western Australia.
+RMHC Ball Committee as Treasurer for 10 years and then in 2013 was appointed to the board of Ronald McDonald House in Western Australia.
 Just recently in April 2019, I was appointed Chair of the Board.